Why a Structured GLP-1 Doctor Visit Report Matters

 - Note typical weigh‑in conditions (time of day, clothing)

 Two summary numbers often suffice: start weight and percent change.
-Attach the raw CSV for backup rather than crowding the one‑page summary.
+Attach the raw data (spreadsheet or app screenshot) for backup rather than crowding the one‑page summary.
 A clear visual and two numbers let a clinician judge progress quickly.
 Velto’s guidance highlights trend snapshots as a high‑impact element in visit summaries (Velto GLP‑1 Doctor Visit Data Guide).

 A short site‑log answers common clinician questions about skin reactions and repeated site use.
 Record where you injected and any local reactions.